Non-abelian Hodge correspondence over singular K\"ahler spaces: Introduction

 \subsection{Applications to quasi-uniformization problems}

 We now present several applications of our main results.
-First, we give a numerical characterization of singular quotients of complex tori, established via different methods in \cite{CGG24,GP25} for a single K\"ahler form (cf. \cite{LT18,GKP16b,CGG22} for previous advances).
+First, we give a numerical characterization of singular quotients of complex tori, already established in \cite{CGG24,GP25} when $[\w_1]=\cdots=[\w_{n-2}]$ (see \cite{LT18,GKP16b,CGG22} for earlier developments).
 The smooth version of this result originates in Yau’s solution of the Calabi conjecture \cite{Yau78}.

 \begin{corollary} Let \(X\) be a compact K\"ahler klt space of dimension \(n\) with \(K_X\) numerically trivial.
 Then